Development and Licensing Agreements Worth at Least £500,000 Signed with Leading Handset Manufacturer for Glass-Free 3D Mobile Telephone

 - DDD licenses these software applications, marketed under the TriDef® and DDD Mobile ™ brand names, to manufacturers for inclusion with the 3D display products supplied to end users.
 DDD also licenses the software directly to end users who already own 3D displays and through an international sales channel.
 Sharp Corporation and DDD entered into a multi year software licensing agreement in October 2003 that allows Sharp to include a bundle of five of DDD’s 3D software applications with Sharp’s Actius range of 3D notebook PCs sold in Japan and America.

-- DDD expects to license the DDD Mobile software library to handset makers who wish to include 3D LCD displays in a variety of wireless devices including next generation smartphones and PDAs.
-The licensing arrangements are expected to yield a per unit royalty to DDD based on the number of wireless devices manufactured by the licensee.
-These projects may also yield one time development and integration fees associated with assisting the manufacturer in the successful integration of the DDD software with the 3D wireless device.
+- DDD expects to license the DDD Mobile software library to additional handset makers who wish to include 3D LCD displays in a variety of wireless devices including next generation smartphones and PDAs.

-- DDD also intends to generate income through the conversion of existing libraries of premium mobile content including wallpaper, animations and movies.
+- DDD also intends to enter into revenue sharing agreements with mobile telephone operators (carriers) and various content providers for the conversion and delivery of existing libraries of premium wallpaper, animations and movie mobile content to wireless subscribers.
 The company expects to participate in a share of the income paid by wireless subscribers who download 3D content that has been converted to 3D by DDD.